Sole Programmer on Agents vs Villain, a four-player game for Xbox One.

-In addition to implementing the game, I worked with the Art Director on all GUI and interaction, and I published it to Google Play.
+In addition to implementing the game, I worked with the Art Director on all GUI and interaction design, as well as publishing the game to Google Play.

 Software Engineer for Oslo Fjord Museum, developing software for an interactive rowboat experience.
 In order to accomplish what we wanted, I had to learn about codecs, and synchronize several video files to imitate a higher resolution video.
-The video speeds up or down depending on your rowing abilities, and the rowboat plays random water splash sounds when you pull.
-I also implemented a menu where you can pick the scene to row by using the oars.
+The video speeds up or down depending on your rowing abilities, and the rowboat plays random water splash sounds when you pull the oars.
+I also implemented a menu where you select the scene to row by pulling the oars.

 Winner Best Idea for a contest held by the Norwegian Epilepsy Organisation

-Programming and Interaction Design on N.E.F Nevronus, an educational web-based game that debunks myths about epilepsy in a fun and engaging way.
+Programmer and Interaction Designer on N.E.F Nevronus, an educational web-based game that debunks myths about epilepsy in a fun and engaging way.

-I did all implementation, and I ported the game to Android and iOS with CocoonJS.
-I also submitted the game to Google Play and AppStore.
+I implemented the game, ported it to Android and iOS with CocoonJS, and submitted it to Google Play and AppStore.